graphql-aspnet/graphql-aspnet.github.io/docs/controllers/batch-operations.md

 ## The N+1 Problem

 There are plenty of articles on the web discussing the theory behind the N+1 problem ([links below](./batch-operations#other-resources)).
-Instead, we'll jump into an into an example to illustrate the issue when it comes to GraphQL.
+Instead, we'll jump into an example to illustrate the issue when it comes to GraphQL.

 Let's build on our example from the discussion on type extensions where we created an extension to retrieve `Cake Orders` for a **single** `Bakery`.
 What if we're a national chain and need to see the last 50 orders for each of our stores in a region?
 This seems like a reasonable thing an auditor would do so lets alter our controller to fetch all our bakeries and then let our type extension fetch the cake orders.